 Introduction: Mortality in hemodialysis (HD) patients is high with significant proportion attributed to fatal arrhythmias.
 In a pilot study we showed that intradialytic electrocardiographic (ECG) monitoring can stable profiles of selected repolarisation descriptors and heart rate variability (HRV) parameters.
 This study investigated the relationship of these ECG markers with major adverse cardiac events (MACE) and mortality.

 Methods: Continuous ECGs were obtained during HD and repeated 5 times at 2-weeks intervals.
-Total Cosine R to T (TCRT) and T wave morphology dispersion (TMD) were calculated in overlapping 10 second ECG segments.
+The QRS-T angle calculated as Total Cosine R to T (TCRT) and T wave morphology dispersion (TMD) were calculated in overlapping 10 second ECG segments.
 High- (HF) and low (LF) frequency components and the LF/HF ratio of HRV were calculated every 5 minutes.
 These indices were averaged during the first hour of dialysis and subsequently over all recordings in each subject.

 Results: All ECG parameters were available in 72 patients aged 61±15, 23 (31.9 %) females and 26 (36.1%) diabetics.
 After a median follow up of 54.8 months, 16 patients died, 20 were transplanted and 9 suffered MACE.
 TCRT (in degrees) was higher and LF/HF was lower in patients who died compared to survivors (112±30 vs 73±35, p= 0.000 and 0.401±0.274 vs 0.222±0.418, p=0.000, respectively) and in MACE positive compared to negative (117±40 and 0.991±0.0470 versus 77±34 and 0.401±0.274 vs 0.125±0.333 p=0.007 respectively).
 In multivariate Cox regression analysis of mortality risk adjusted for age, diabetes mellitus, and coronary artery disease, TCRT and LF/HF remained significant predictors (p<0.05).

-Conclusion: Combination HRV and repolarization descriptors may serve risk assessment in future prospective studies in HD patients.
+Conclusion: QRS-T angle and HRV may serve risk assessment in future prospective studies in HD patients.

 Keywords: Electrocardiogram, QRS-T angle, Arrhythmias, Heart Rate Variability, Sudden Cardiac Death, Mortality